 Jainism is a religion and a way of life.
-Jains have five core practices that derive from the Anuvrata (lesser vows) that laypeople take and the Mahavrata (great vows) that monks and nuns take:
+Jains have five core practices that derive from the Anuvrats (lesser vows) that laypeople take and the Mahavrat (great vows) that monks and nuns take:

 - Ahimsa (non-violence) is compassion and forgiveness in thoughts, words, and deeds towards all living beings.
 For this reason, Jains are vegetarians.

-- Astaya (Non-stealing) is the avoidance of taking that which does not belong to us or that we have not earned.
+- Asteya (non-stealing) is the avoidance of taking that which does not belong to us or that we have not earned.

-- Bhramacharya (Celibacy) is the practice of reducing indulgence in order to reduce attachments in our lives.
+- Brahmacharya (celibacy) is the practice of reducing indulgence in order to reduce attachments in our lives.

-In Jainism, karma is referred to as karmic dirt, as it consists of matter (Pudgal) that pervade the entire universe.
-Karmic particles are attracted to the soul on account of vibrations created by the positive and negative activities of the mind, speech, and body.
+In Jainism, karmic particles are attracted to the soul on account of vibrations created by the positive and negative activities of the mind, speech, and body.
 Hence, karma is the subtle matter surrounding the consciousness of a soul.
 When these two components, consciousness (the soul) and karma, interact, we experience the life we know at present.
-It is possible to modify one’s karma and gain release from it through the purity of thoughts, speech, and action.
+It is possible to modify one’s karma and be cleansed of it through the purity of thoughts, speech, and action.
 This is essential to achieving the ultimate goal of Jainism: liberating the soul from the cycle of life and death.

 Jainism is a non-theistic religion.
 This means that the presence or lack thereof of a supreme God is not vitally important in the context of Jain tenets.
 All Jains agree that because of the nature of karma (you are the controller of your own actions and thus the consequences), praying to a God would not yield any benefits or grant any wishes.
 Additionally, since Jains believe that the universe had no beginning (has existed eternally) there is no conception of a creator God in Jain philosophy.
 There is a heaven (Devlok) in Jainism, though in that context, heaven refers to a place where celestial beings, after a period of time in heaven, must be reborn as humans in order to achieve nirvana.

 Yes.
-Every soul has passed through countless lives whether as a plant, fish, hellish being, heavenly being, etc., carrying with it the accumulated effects (karma) of its deeds and passions, both good and bad.
+Every soul has passed through countless lives, whether as a plant, fish, hellish being, heavenly being, or in some other form, carrying with it the accumulated effects (karma) of its deeds and passions, both good and bad.
 A soul can occupy various bodies as it is continually reincarnated - for example, a soul may reside within a human body in one life, but be connected with a water life in another.
-The ultimate goal of Jainism is to end this cycle of birth, death, and rebirth, by shedding all of your karma.
+The ultimate goal of Jainism is to end this cycle of birth, death, and rebirth, by shedding all of one’s karma.

 Every individual soul (one soul per living being) is potentially capable of breaking themselves from the cycle of birth and death and achieving nirvana (liberation).
 That is why Jains believe that each soul is capable of becoming ‘God’.
 The potential for each living being to break themselves from this cycle is why each living being should be treated with kindness and reverence.

-Originally, Lord Mahavira’s teachings were passed down only through oral memorization.
-150 years after his nirvana, there was a long drought in which migration separated monks in the North and South.
-After the end of this 12-year drought, the monks met again to resolve any inconsistencies in the oral traditions which had developed.
-One set of monks could only compile the first 11 parts of Mahavira’s Agama from memorization and dropped the 12th part.
+Originally, Mahavir Bhagwan’s teachings were passed down only through oral memorization.
+150 years after his Nirvan (liberation), there was a long drought in which migration separated Jain monks/nuns in the North and South.
+After the end of this 12-year drought, the ascetics met again to resolve any inconsistencies in the oral traditions which had developed.
+One set of ascetics could only compile the first 11 parts of Mahavir Bhagwan’s Agams from memorization and dropped the 12th part.
 The other set of monks didn’t agree with this compilation.
 This created the split in Jainism.

-The split can still be seen in monks: Svetämbara monks wear white clothes while Digambara monks wear no clothes.
-For laymen, the distinction can be plainly seen in the Tirthankara idols: the Svetambara sect believes in idols with eyes, and the Digambara sect believes in unadorned idols with eyes semi-closed in meditation.
+The split can still be seen: in monks, Shwetämbar ascetics wear simple white clothes while Digambar monks wear no clothes.
+The distinction can also be seen in the idols of Tirthankars in Jain temples: the Shwetambar sect believes in adorned idols with eyes, and the Digambar sect believes in unadorned idols with eyes semi-closed in meditation.
 Various other distinctions exist.

-The Digambara sect, in recent centuries, has been divided into the following major sub-sects: Bisapantha, Terapantha, and Taranapantha or Samaiyapantha.
+The Digambar sect, in recent centuries, has been divided into the following major sub-sects: Bisapanth, Terapanth, and Taranapanth or Samaiyapanth.

-- Terapantha: In their temples, the Terapanthis install the idols of Tirthankaras and not of Ksetrapala, Padmavati and other deities.
-They worship the idols with sacred rice called ‘Aksata’, cloves, sandal, almonds, dry coconuts, dates, etc. While worshipping, they stand and do not sit.
+- Terapanth: In their temples, the Terapanthis install the idols of Tirthankaras and not of Ksetrapala, Padmavati and other deities.
+They worship the idols with sacred rice called ‘akshat’, cloves, sandal, almonds, dry coconuts, dates, etc. While worshipping, they stand and do not sit.

 Note: Even though the name Terapantha sub-sect appears both among the Digambara and the Svetambara sects.
 Still the two Terapanthis are entirely different from each other.
 While the Digambara Terapanthis believe in nudity and idol-worship, the Svetambara Terapanthis are quite opposed to both.

-The Svetambara sect has also been split into three major sub-sects: Murtipujaka, Sthanakvasi, Terapanthi.
+The Shwetambar sect has also been split into three major sub-sects: Murtipujak, Sthanakvasi, Terapanthi.

-- Murtipujaka: This sect worships idols through symbolic offerings and adornment.
+- Murtipujak: This sect worships idols through symbolic offerings and adornment.
 The monks cover their mouths with strips of cloth (muppati) while speaking and collect food from laymen’s houses.
-They eat and stay in temples or special buildings known as upasrayas.
+They eat and stay in temples or special buildings known as upashrays.

 - Sthanakvasi: The main principle of this sect was not to practice idol-worship.
-Sthanakvasi do not have their religious activities in temples, but carry on their religious duties in places known as Sthanakas which are like prayer-halls.
-Further, the ascetics always cover their mouths, not just while speaking, and only use white muppatis.
+Sthanakvasi do not have their religious activities in temples, but carry on their religious duties in places known as sthanaks which are like prayer-halls.
+Further, the ascetics always cover their mouths, not just while speaking, and only use white muhapatis.